nhubbard5/cse15l-lab-reports/Lab Report 1.md

 ## Share an example of using the command with no arguments.

-cd did not return anything, because as a command it does not have an output.
+-cd did not return anything, because as a command it does not have an output.
 It simply changes the working directory when given an argument.
-Working directory: /home
+-Working directory: /home
-This is not an error.
+-This is not an error.
 ![Image](s1.png)

 ls returned "lecture1" because it will return the list of files/folders in the current directory, which is still /home